Moms on Call Schedule Flexibility with a Newborn

 In this post, I want to debunk this myth.
 I will explain how routines and schedules can actually create freedom and space (versus limiting them).
 And this provides the foundation for having flexibility.

 People, including babies, thrive on routine.
 Simply because routines and schedules create familiarity that helps us to feel in control and safe by knowing what’s going to happen and when.
 This structure and organization promotes health and wellness.
-It’s not just for “A-type people ” and should not be so constrictive that it creates stress.
+Structure is not just for “A-type people” and should not be so constrictive that it creates stress.
 Routines and schedules should do the opposite and create freedom.
 Freedom to run errands, have lunch with a friend, take a shower and have a date night!

 Now, we do live in reality and in reality, things often don’t go as planned.
 We hit unexpected traffic, meetings run late and kids get sick.
 But having the foundational structure of a consistent routine provides the flexibility needed to accommodate these bumps in the road without missing a beat.